MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/README.md

 Add hook up wires.
 This requires:

 * Assembled keyer * 1
-* Short lengths of hook up wire
+* Short lengths of hook up wire, preferably multi strand for the top connections.

 This is best described by the images below.